opensearch-project/opensearch-benchmark/docs/api/execute-test.md

 :--- | :--- |:---
 `workload` | The dataset and operations that execute during a test.
 See [OpenSearch Benchmark Workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads) for more details on workloads. | Yes
 `workload-params` | Parameters defined within each workload that can be overwritten.
 These parameters are outlined in the README of each workload.
 You can find an example of the parameters for the eventdata workload [here](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/eventdata#parameters).  | No
-`test_procedure` | Test Procedures define the sequence of operations and parameters for a specific workload.
-When no `test_procedure` is specified, Benchmark selects the default for the workload.
-You can find an example test procedure [here](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/eventdata/test_procedures/default.json). | No
+`procedure` | Test Procedures define the sequence of operations and parameters for a specific workload.
+When no `procedure` is specified, Benchmark selects the default for the workload.
+You can find an example test procedure [here](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/eventdata/procedures/default.json). | No
 `client-options` | Options for the [OpenSearch Python client](https://opensearch.org/docs/latest/clients/python/).
 Required if testing against a cluster with security enabled. | No
 `pipeline` | Steps required to execute a test, including provisioning an OpenSearch from source code or a specified distribution.
 Defaults to `from-sources` which provisions an OpenSearch cluster from source code. | No
 `distribution-version` | The OpenSearch version to use for a given test.
 Defining a version can be useful when using a `pipeline` that includes provisioning.
 When using a `pipeline` without provisioning, Benchmark will automatically determine the version | No